i3D-net/ONE-GameHosting-SDK/docs/build.md

 ## Steps

-Build scripts for both platforms can be run from the root:
+Build scripts for both platforms can be found and run in the root.
-- build_release_windows_XX.bat
-- build_release_linux_XX.sh

-Where XX is 32 or 64 for toolchain and architecture.
-There are also matching debug versions of each script.
+For example build_release_windows_32_mt.bat will configure and build on windows a release, 32 bit, multi-threaded (MT option in MSVC) library.
+The architecture must match the program using the library, and on Windows, the code generation option (MT or MD) must also match the host game server's settings.

-Running the script builds, runs tests and outputs results to the build folder.
+Running a build script will build the source, runs tests and outputs results to the build folder.

 ## Clean